Tax & VAT Guide

 Tax in the Shopping Cart

-During checkout, customers see a complete tax breakdown:
+During checkout, customers see a complete tax breakdown.
+The cart displays:- Individual product prices

 - Setup fees (if applicable)